 Do signatures and stamps guarantee that a photograph is valuable?
 No. Signatures, stamps, and labels help identify the print, but value still depends on photographer demand, print date, process, condition, provenance, and whether the object matches known market examples.

 Should I use the broad photography directory or the photograph-specific route?
-Use the broad photography directory when you still need routing help across mixed assignments or uncertain material.
+Use the broad photography directory when the assignment is mixed or uncertain.
 Use the photograph-specific route when the object is clearly a photographic print and you want narrower process and condition expertise.
-The painting guide is a secondary reference for mixed fine-art questions, not the default routing page for photography.

 When should I use the 20th-century photography directory?
 Use it when the assignment is already scoped to modern or postwar photography, twentieth-century estates, or photographers whose market is centered in the 1900s rather than earlier processes or contemporary digital work.